-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams. \$0 copay for Medicare-covered cervical and vaginal cancer screenings.
-Chiropractic servicesCovered services include:Manual manipulation of the spine to correct subluxation \$20 copay for each Medicare-covered chiropractic visit.
-50% of the total cost for each Medicare- covered chiropractic visit.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams. \$0 copay for Medicare-covered preventive Pap and pelvic exams.
+Chiropractic services (Medicare-covered) Covered services include: Manual manipulation of the spine to correct subluxation \$10 copay for each Medicare-covered chiropractic visit. \$10 copay for each Medicare-covered chiropractic visit.
+Chiropractic Services (routine benefit) Benefit allowance loaded to your Flex Card that can be used for non-Medicare-covered chiropractic services. \$100 allowance every six months, loaded to your Flex Card, for combined routine chiropractic, acupuncture and naturopathy services (\$200 annual allowance).
+Any unused allowance does not carry over to the next benefit period or plan year.
+Be sure to use your allowance within the given benefit period.
+You may use your benefit allowance at any chiropractic provider located in the U.S.

-Services that are covered for you What you must pay when you get these services , in the second In-Network Out-of-Network Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high-risk for colorectal cancer, and once every 24 months for high-risk patients after a previous screening colonoscopy or barium enema.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Colorectal cancer screening The following screening tests are covered: Colonoscopy has no minimum or maximum age limitation and is covered once every 120 months (10 years) for patients not at high risk, or 48 months after a previous flexible sigmoidoscopy for patients who are not at high risk for colorectal cancer, and once every 24 months for high-risk patients after a previous screening colonoscopy or barium enema.
 Flexible sigmoidoscopy for patients 45 years and older.
 Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
 Once every 48 months for high-risk patients from the last flexible sigmoidoscopy or barium enema.
 Screening fecal-occult blood tests for patients 45 years and older.
 Once every 12 months.
-Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
+Multitarget stool DNA for patients 45 to 85 years of age and not meeting high-risk criteria.
 Once every 3 years.
-Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
+Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high-risk criteria.
 Once every 3 years.
 Barium Enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy.
-There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam, excluding barium enemas, for which coinsurance applies.
-If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam you pay \$0 copay. \$0 copay for each Medicare-covered barium enema. \$0 copay for Medicare-covered colorectal cancer screenings. \$0 copay for each Medicare-covered barium enema.
+There is no coinsurance, copayment, or deductible for a Medicare-covered colorectal cancer screening exam.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam. \$0 copay for each Medicare-covered barium enema. \$0 copay for a Medicare-covered colorectal cancer screening exam.
+If your doctor finds and removes a polyp or other tissue during the colonoscopy or flexible sigmoidoscopy, the screening exam becomes a diagnostic exam. \$0 copay for each Medicare-covered barium enema.